 Abdulah s research focuses on understanding depositional and stratigraphic processes of carbonate platforms.
 His research focuses on deciphering the architectural relationships of mid Cretaceous carbonate platforms in mexico from a depositional standpoint based on field mapping.
 Other Interests include microbialite morphology, field stratigraphy, and invertebrate paleontology.

 Carbonate Sedimentology & Sequence Stratigraphy, Seismic Geomorphology, Geo-cellular Modelling.

 My research focuses on elucidating the timing and mechanisms of shortening, exhumation, and basin evolution in the Eastern Cordillera of northern Peru and Ecuador.
-By integrating U-Pb geochronology and measured sections from Cenozoic hinterland basins with (U-Th)/He thermochronology and mapping on uplifted Mesozoic and basement units, I hope to provide a detailed chronology of the uplifts that link the Northern and Central Andes.
+By integrating U-Pb geochronology and measured sections from Cenozoic hinterland basins with (U-Th)/He thermochronology and mapping on uplifted Mesozoic and basement units, I will provide a detailed chronology of the uplifts that link the Northern and Central Andes.

-|Hima J Hassenruck-Gudipati|
+|Hima J Hassenruck Gudipati|